What is a company tax return?

 How Does a Company Tax Return Work?

 The company tax returns process prepares the company’s accounts, including income, expenditure, and profit details.
-Businesses will then have to complete the official corporation tax return document CT600 form.
+Businesses will then have to complete the official corporation tax return document, CT600 form.

 The company will have to submit electronically through HMRC’s online portal before the time limit.
-If the tax is payable, it should be paid within nine months and a day after the end of the financial year.
+If the tax is payable, it should be paid within nine months and one day after the end of the financial year.
 If there are errors in the filing, companies may face punishment or additional tax liabilities.

 What Is Corporate Tax?